nemeritz-ming/COMP6710_Lab_Exercises/src/comp1110/lab4/README.md

 and Bob).

 1. Before you start, **everyone** in the group must have a clone of your group repo and an associated project in IntelliJ.
-This will work best if you're sitting nearby to each other.
+In the physical lab, this will work best if you're sitting nearby to each other, but it also works well when all participants are in a video call.

 2.  **Alice** does the following (with the others watching...):